STUDENT EMERGENCY ASSISTANCE FUND

 The SEAF assists UNCP students by providing financial support when they need assistance with unexpected emergency expenses surrounding situations such as accidents, illness, death of an immediate family member, fire damage, need for temporary housing or other disasters.

 Students may apply for funds when they have exhausted all other resources.
 This funding is not intended to replace or supplement existing financial aid and does not have to be repaid.
 Fund awards generally do not exceed $500.

-Donations are the sole source of funding for the Student Emergency Assistance Fund.
+Donations and grants are the sole source of funding for the Student Emergency Assistance Fund.
 We appreciate the generosity of the donors who make this fund possible.

 What is/is not covered by the emergency fund?

 This is an excert from POL 11.20.01, the Student Emergency Assistance Fund Policy.